CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Methods

-\paragraph{Second Step: Section Selection} In the second step of our proposed model, we enforce the prediction of factors deemed to have undergone changes.
-We assume that if some factor value of two inputs is equal, then the variance of the corresponding latent vector dimension value is smaller compared to others.
+\paragraph{Second Step: Section Selection} In the second step of our proposed model, we enforce the prediction of factors that have undergone changes.
+We assume that if some factor of two inputs is equal, then the variance of the corresponding latent vector dimension value is smaller compared to others.
 Based on this assumption, we define the target ($T$) for factor prediction: if $\displaystyle \vz_{1,i}-\displaystyle \vz_{2,i} > \text{threshold}$, then we set $T_i$ as 1 and 0 otherwise, where $T_{i}$ is a $i^{th}$ dimension value of $T \in \mathbb{R}^{|D|}$, $\displaystyle \vz_{j,i}$ is an $i^{th}$ dimension value of $\displaystyle \vz_j$, and we set the threshold as a hyper-parameter.
-For section prediction, we utilize the cross-entropy loss:
+For section prediction, we utilize the cross-entropy loss is defined as follows:

-where $p_s^i = [M; \Sigma]\displaystyle \mW_s^i + \displaystyle \vb_s^i$, $\displaystyle \mW_s^i \in \mathbb{R}^{4|D| \times 2}$ and $\displaystyle \vb_s^i \in \mathbb{R}^2$ are learnable parameters, and $c \in \{0,1\}$.
+where $P(T_i = c|[M, \Sigma];[\mW_s^i, \vb_s^i])=p_s^i$, $p_s^i = [M; \Sigma]\displaystyle \mW_s^i + \displaystyle \vb_s^i$, $\displaystyle \mW_s^i \in \mathbb{R}^{4|D| \times 2}$ and $\displaystyle \vb_s^i \in \mathbb{R}^2$ are learnable parameters, and $c \in \{0,1\}$.

 To infer the activated section of the symmetries codebook, we utilize the Gumbel softmax function to handle binary on-and-off scenarios, akin to a switch operation:

 where $p_{s,j}^i$ is a $j^{th}$ dimension value of $p_s^i$, and $G(\cdot)$ is the Gumbel softmax with temperature as 1e-4.